koreo-dev/koreo.dev/docs/overview/overview.md

 ## Background and Why

 The original motivation for creating Koreo was configuring modern, dynamic cloud infrastructure.
-The initial use case was configuring and managing scalable, ephemeral, serverless systems.
+The initial use case, in particular, was configuring and managing scalable, ephemeral, serverless systems.
+Koreo is the engine that powers [Konfigurate](https://konfigurate.com), a batteries-included developer platform for startups and scaleups.

-Many existing IaC tools play very poorly, or are even dangerous to use, with dynamic infrastructure.
+Many existing Infrastructure as Code (IaC) tools play very poorly, or are even dangerous to use, with dynamic infrastructure.
 Most infrastructure is dynamic–we just like to imagine that it is static. ­In practice, services crash, restart, need to scale, are rebalanced, and so forth.
 Infrastructure might be changed via a UI or CLI and the updates not made within the IaC, leading to drift.
 Ideally, our systems for managing infrastructure are able to perform the correct actions under changing conditions.

 There is a pattern for implementing such systems: [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
 The underlying concept is using a control loop to continually pull resources closer to the specified configuration.
 Effectively, it is the automation of what a human should do: watch the state of the system, and if indicated, take some actions to alter the system state, moving it closer to the desired state.
+Tools like Crossplane offer an evolution of IaC that take a controller-based approach, but they introduce their own challenges and limitations.

 The second observation was that getting any one resource (meaning systems, services, or APIs) working once is usually straightforward.
 Integrating _multiple_ resources together is much harder.
 Making many resources work together in a way that is repeatable and pleasant to interact with is very hard.
 In modern software development, the integration of systems is the core challenge platform engineering teams face.
 The Koreo team has a background of applying a product engineering mindset to infrastructure engineering problems, and we've taken that approach to providing tools for platform engineering teams.

+Finally, tools like Helm and Kustomize, while useful for simpler configurations, become unwieldy when dealing with the complexity of modern Kubernetes deployments, going beyond simple value substitution or static patching.
+A more structured approach is needed.
+Koreo is a data structure orchestration engine.
+Although it’s primarily designed for Kubernetes resource orchestration, Koreo's core functionality can orchestrate and manage virtually any structured data.

+Koreo aims to provide a more robust, programmable, and scalable solution for these modern infrastructure challenges.

 ## Core Concepts